Last Updated on May 23, 2025 by Admin

 Additional Tips

-- Use consistent, absolute URLs in your canonical tags (e.g., https://www.example.com/page & not just /page or https://example.com/page.
+- Use consistent, absolute URLs in your canonical tags.

 - Make it a habit to periodically check your site for any new duplicate content and solve the issues quickly.

-- Watch your search console for the “Duplicate, Google chose the canonical URL other than user” issue and verify the implemented resolutions.
+- Watch Google Search Console for the "Duplicate, Google chose different canonical than user" issue and verify the implemented resolutions.

 Conclusion